DrSnuggles/kkRows/README.md

 # kkRows

 ## ToDo
-- Fix that thead and tbody have different childLength
+- Fix that thead and tbody have different childLength, thats unnice for CSS and brain

 ## Idea
 Display 1 million rows in the browser with search.